OctopusDeploy/blog/blog/2022-10/2022-state-of-devops-report/index.md

   - DORA Metrics
 ---

-Each year, we look forward to the release of the Accelerate State of DevOps Report at Octopus Deploy.
-The report, from Google Cloud and DORA, is academically rigorous and is the [longest-running research effort of its kind](https://www.devops-research.com/research.html), providing crucial insights into the practices and capabilities you need to achieve high performance in software delivery.
+Each year at Octopus Deploy, we look forward to the release of the Accelerate State of DevOps Reporty.
+The report, from Google Cloud and DORA, is an academically rigorous and [long-running research effort](https://www.devops-research.com/research.html), providing crucial insights into the practices and capabilities needed to achieve high performance in software delivery.

 From the report, we've learned what combination of technical and cultural techniques drives performance in software delivery and at the organization level.
 The capabilities and relationships have been analyzed from more than 33,000 survey responses.

-We're even more excited than usual this year, as Octopus has sponsored the 2022 Accelerate State of DevOps Report, published on September 28th.
+We're even more excited than usual this year, as Octopus sponsored the 2022 Accelerate State of DevOps Report, published on September 28, 2022.

 ## Background

-The Accelerate State of DevOps Report has been running for 8 years, tracking specific practices that predict high performance in software delivery.
-The report establishes links between techniques and outcomes called *predictive indicators*, which means when a team uses the practice, they and their organization are more likely to perform well.
+The Accelerate State of DevOps Report has been running for 8 years, tracking specific practices that predict high software delivery performance and organizational performance.
+The report establishes links between practices, capabilities, culture and important outcomes with the goal of being able talk about what tends to be associated with high performing teams and organizations.

 The DevOps capabilities work best together, amplifying the positive effects and increasing the cultural and organizational benefits.